BattleBearsDev/BattleBears-NFT-Game-Sync/README.md

 * MyAlgoWallet
 * AB2.gallery

-## ABOUT SKYVU INC.
+## ABOUT BATTLE BEARS
-SkyVu Inc. is a Delaware corporation headquartered in Omaha, Nebraska with an additional studio in Ho Chi Minh City, Vietnam.
-SkyVu was co-founded in 2009 by CEO Ben Vu.
 The Battle Bears franchise is created and owned 100% by SkyVu and has amassed over 40 Million downloads across iOS, Android, and PC.
 Battle Bears has reached the top game charts around the world and has won several Mobile Game of the Year awards.
 SkyVu games have been featured by Apple, Google, Amazon and Microsoft.

 Battle Bears Facebook (96k) https://facebook.com/BattleBears